 Fine example of a rural parish kirk, with outstanding views across open countryside.
 The site has been a place of worship since the early 12th century when David I established the Chapel of ‘Pedynane’.
 The present church dates principally from the 18th century with an earlier belfry of 1692 and an incised cross slab re-used as a relieving lintel.
 Interesting walled burial ground.
-Acquired by the Scottish Redundant Churches Trust in 2000 with the generous support of local people.
+Acquired by Historic Churches Scotland in 2000 with the generous support of local people.

 Open by arrangement, tel 0131 563 5135

 The information about churches in Scotland’s Churches Scheme has been provided by the congregations or taken from the Historic Scotland list and published sources, in particular, the Buildings of Scotland volumes and the RIAS Illustrated Architectural Guides.
 To contact this specific church please complete the Contact this Church form above.
 The information is not authoritative; please contact Scotland’s Churches Trust to let us know of any errors or omissions.